 These people can be supported to develop the new skills that the organization requires.
 There are also people who are very happy doing a low-profile, mechanical job with little or no responsibility.
 These people may not be able to adapt to the new requirements of the organization on their way to agility.

-In conclusion, agility cannot be seen only as the creation of teams, whether they use Scrum or not.
+Agility cannot be seen only as the creation of teams, whether they use Scrum or not.
 The agility of an organization goes far beyond that.
 If an organization is not willing to face all the challenges and changes that achieving agility requires, they are not going to get the results they are looking for.
-We must say that some agilists bear part of the responsibility for this as well, because they know and sell only a fraction of what true agility is.
+We must say that some agilists bear part of the responsibility for this as well.
+Because they know and sell only a fraction of what true agility is.

 In short, this is the main reason why agile and Scrum deliver so few results in most organizations.
 How close is your organization to agile?
 Schedule a consultancy with us, together we can build the agile dream team.